 5- Measure the wider foot.

-Getting The Correct Shoe Size For Your Child – Get It Right!
+How to Get the Correct Shoe Size for Your Child? – Get It Right!

-1- Length Fit: Allow approximately 3/8th of an inch of space from the end of the longest toe.
+1- Length Fit: Allow approximately 3/8 of an inch of space from the end of the longest toe.
 There is a trick you can use to check this.
 Remove the original soles of the shoes and have your child stand up on them to be able to visualize this better.

 2- Tip of the Little Toe: Make sure the little toe is not pressed inward, as this causes corns or blisters.